apache/fury-site/docs/specification/xlang_implementation_guide.md

 root and generated struct/product read paths, do not reserve their own self storage.
-Struct/record/POJO/tuple, compatible, generated, and dynamic object owners reserve a nonzero shallow self cost plus shallow field storage only in reference-object runtimes or dynamic/boxed materialization paths.
+Struct/record/POJO/tuple, compatible, generated, and dynamic object owners reserve a nonzero shallow self cost plus shallow field storage only in reference-object implementations or dynamic/boxed materialization paths.
 Parents must not recursively include child object, collection, map, string, binary, or primitive dense-array contents.
 Skip enum/union as separate owners and skip dedicated string, binary, primitive scalar, primitive array, and primitive dense-array leaf owners, but do not skip general inline-value containers such as vectors or lists of value objects.
 If reference slot size is not cheap or reliable to query, use a 4-byte reference slot.
-Native runtimes may use conservative lower-bound estimates instead of guessing non-portable object, container, allocator, table, node, entry, or debug-layout details.
+Native-code implementations may use conservative lower-bound estimates instead of guessing non-portable object, container, allocator, table, node, entry, or debug-layout details.
 Reject arithmetic overflow before budget comparison or allocation, and keep the